-This challenge was initially presented to Volunteer UGA by Mr. Darren Ash.
-Mr. Ash is an alumnus of the university, who after a successful career in the business world, decided to devote his life to service.
-In addition to serving on countless community boards that focus on homelessness awareness, Mr. Ash also functions as the Founder and Director of the Workforce Initiative for Supportive Housing (W.I.S.H.) program.
-Seeing the impact that service has had on his community and himself, Mr. Ash seeks to extend that to his alma mater.
-Mr. Ash and his wife, Kathryn, have generously donated money to provide Volunteer UGA the opportunity to engage in sustainable service.
+The challenge to engage in sustainable service was originally presented to the University of Georgia and Volunteer UGA by Darren Ash, an alumnus of the University.
+After a successful career in the business world, Mr. Ash decided to devote his life to service.
+He currently functions as the Founder and Director of the Workforce Initiative for Supportive Housing (WISH) program and has served on numerous community boards that focus on homelessness awareness.
+Observing the impact that sustainable service has had on his community, Mr. Ash seeks to extend that to his alma mater and has generously donated this grant to foster such service.

-We encourage you to reach out to your fellow organizations, to take risks, and to be creative.
-Here is your opportunity to make a lasting impact on the community of which we are all a part.
+We encourage you to reach out to community partners, to take risks, and to be creative.
+Here is your opportunity to make a substantial impact on our world.

 Applications must be received by September 17, 2014 at 5:00pm